qaiken/d3/README.md

 - [ ] Make your charts interactive.
 Have it respond somehow to click and/or drag events
 - [ ] Create an option which allows you to live add or remove data

-TODO: Here's an example of a D3 Hackathon that one of our Fellows, Ben Pevsner made in a couple days (LINK TO HIS WORK)

 ### Extra content material: